-“If your call achieving orgasm your greatest accomplishment, then you’re more pathetic than I thought.”
+“If you call achieving orgasm your greatest accomplishment, then you’re more pathetic than I thought.”

 “At least I’ve got that,” Irving said.
 He took Charlotte’s sunbed-brown hand and kissed it.
 She smiled, her blue eyes grew wider for a second before he pulled her hand away.

 You’ve got me there.
-If we could all had breasts like you we’d be living on a moored yacht in the Mediterranean making pornographic films.
+If everyone had breasts like you we’d all be living on moored yachts in the Mediterranean making pornographic films.

 “Don’t turn around,” she whispered.
-“But that’s Fabian Müller, the producer of a Germany’s next top model.”
+“But that’s Fabian Müller, the producer of Germany’s next top model.”

 “Turn around?
 He standing across from me.
 I think he wants to come over.”

 “Guten Abend, meine Lieblings,” Müller said, ogling Charlotte as he shook Irving’s hand.
 His grip was like a warm beef roulade.
 “Good evening, my darlings.”
 Fabian’s voice was higher and more feminine than his wardrobe belied.
 Up close Irving could see that his eyes seemed too far apart, leaving his small round noise swimming awkwardly in the middle of his face.
-“You’re Charlotte Turner right?”
+“You are Charlotte Turner, nicht wahr?”

 “I’ve seen you in Völlig zu Ende.
 I like your work.”